DaveBenham/VenomModules/README.md

 CV triggers/gates are based on Schmitt triggers that go high above 2V and go low below 0.2V.
 Voltages between 0.2V and 2V maintain the current state.

+The type of envelope generated (AD or ASR) depends on which trigger is received first.

+AD triggers take precedence over ASR Gate triggers.

+All triggers are ignored if any of the other triggers or gates are already in a high state.

 All triggers are ignored during Attack and Sustain stages.

-All triggers are ignored if any of the other triggers or gates are already in a high state.

-AD triggers take precedence over ASR Gate triggers.
+This means a trigger can only be received while idle, or during a decay/release stage.
+A trigger received during decay/release is considered a retrigger event.

 ### AD envelope (Attack|Decay) behavior
 * Attack stage always rises to full 10V, then immediately progresses to Decay stage